locoframework/loco-js-model/README.md

 ## Fetching a single resource 💃

 Loco-JS-Model provides `find` static method for fetching a single resource.
-The response from the server should be in a plain JSON format with remote names of attributes as keys.
+The server's response should be in a plain JSON format with remote names of attributes as keys.

 ```javascript
 Coupon.find(25).then(coupon => {});